ghilesfeghoul/e-commerce-microservices/ambassador-ms/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Laravel Ambassador
+## E-Commerce Referral App

 This is a laravel project built with a monolithic approach.
 It contains such of Api endpoints, which use a different concepts, such as events, jwt tokens for authentication, CRUD, laravel commands, seeders, database factories and more.
 It uses also a set of tools as Stripe for checkout, Mailhog for catching emails locally and Redis for memory cache.

 It uses docker containers for local development and can also be deployed with this approach on whatever Cloud platform you want such as Google Cloud Platform, Amazon Web Services or Microsof Azure.
 For this purpose, some changes are needed to be performed.